 5.2.1.
 Planning Meeting: In advance of the evaluation, the evaluation committee chair, the Commissioner, and the president may discuss the details of the evaluation and any issues that pertain to the evaluation process.

 5.2.2.
-Selection of Interviewees: The evaluation committee shall submit a list of potential interviewees for approval by the Commissioner (for evaluation of presidents) or the Chair of the Board of Regents (for evaluation of the Commissioner) for consideration by the Evaluation Committee.
+Selection of Interviewees: The evaluation committee shall submit a list of potential interviewees for approval by the Commissioner (for evaluation of presidents) or the Chair of the Board of Higher Education (for evaluation of the Commissioner) for consideration by the Evaluation Committee.
 This list shall normally consist of individuals both internal and external to the institution who are knowledgeable about the institution, and who have had sufficient interaction with or are directly impacted by the president’s performance as to make meaningful judgments.